-Have you ever wondered why the current time in New York is different from current time in London?
+Have you ever wondered why the current time in New York is different from the current time in London?
 Why do we need Time Zones or why do we even need Military Time Zones?
 I try to answer these questions, so continue reading to find out.

-The other reason why Sun can’t shine to each part of the Earth at the same time is because the Earth spins on its own axis.
+The other reason why Sun can’t shine to each part of the Earth at the same time is that the Earth spins on its own axis.
 This is what causes the day and night to alternate.

 Now think what would happen if we didn’t have Time Zones.
 That would mean that around the world, we would all have time same time.

 For example, that would mean that it would be 0800 Military Time (8:00 AM) all around the world no matter what part of the day it is.
-Just imagine, people in New York would go to work at 0800 o’clock at morning, people in London would be at lunch at this time, and people in Sydney would be sleeping in the middle of the night.
+Just imagine, people in New York would go to work at 0800 o’clock in the morning, people in London would be at lunch at this time, and people in Sydney would be sleeping in the middle of the night.
 Weird right?

 This is the main reason that we need Time Zones.
 So that each one of us goes to work at 0800 Military Time (8:00 AM) and not to bed or to lunch at that same time.
 It would be really confusing to have the same time on the clock everywhere around the world.